From Iran to Europe: How did I travel to 6 countries under $1,800?

 Because I was couchsurfing, and as part of the whole culture exchange, I would usually try and cook for my hosts as much as possible.

-Not a fan of sightseeing and visiting museums.
-In Iran, I was very selective about the places that I wanted to visit and in Europe, while there are plenty of art galleries and museums, it was X'mas and New Year's time so it was hard to visit places and instead I explored the various Christmas markets.
+Not a fan of sightseeing and visiting museums unless they’re pertinent in discovering the history of the place.
+In Iran, I was very selective about the places that I wanted to visit and in Europe, while there are plenty of art galleries and museums, it was X'mas and New Year's time so it was hard to visit places and instead I chose to explore the various Christmas markets.

 In short, travel need not be expensive if you lock down a budget, focus on the places that you'd ideally like to visit, and don't get too stressed with the cost issues, you'll be fine.